chriscrsmith/chriscrsmith.github.io/index.md

 title: "Home"
 ---

+My current research is focused on methods-development for applications in ecology, evolution, and environmental science.
-My research is focused on developing methods that are broadly applicable in ecology and evolution, and that leverage cutting edge technologies from nucleotide sequencing, computer simulations, and machine learning.
-In addition to developing new methods, I am applying them to real data, contributing to community resources for simulating genetic data, and enjoying collaborating with others to apply my methods to their study systems.
+My research approach involves machine learning development, data science, and computation; and takes advantage of cutting edge data sources such as nucleotide sequencing and remote sensing.
+In addition to developing new methods, I am applying them to answer questions about the natural world, contributing to community software resources, and enjoying collaborating with others to apply my methods to their study systems.
+(For more information check out the "Research" tab.)